 Running through the eastern United States is the Appalachian Trail, a historic walking path that spans approximately 3,500 km and runs through 14 states.
 This scenic route is home to the famous Blue Ridge Mountains of Virginia and the Great Smoky Mountains of North Carolina.
 Home to striking bridges, rural towns and over 2,000 species of plant and animal life, this trail offers hikers a diverse set of experiences.
 The Appalachian Trail, along with the Pacific Crest Trail and the Continental Divide Trail, comprise the “Triple Crown” of famous walking trails in the United States.

-Getting there: There are multiple points of entry to the Appalachian Trail, with access from most major cities on the East Coast of the US.
+There are multiple points of entry to the Appalachian Trail, with access from most major cities on the East Coast of the US.
 Atlanta, Washington DC, Richmond, Philadelphia, and New York City are all hub cities that give access to the Appalachian Trail.
 Depending on your route, and in which direction you’d like to travel, you can choose an entry point accordingly.
 There are many towns and cities along the Appalachian trail where you can book a hotel, or during the milder seasons you can camp in designated areas.

 Flickr photo by Nicholas A. Tonelli